How to Deal With and Overcome Your Insecurities

 A brief note: As we get into this, I want to briefly note that insecurity doesn’t just look like low-self esteem and uncertainty.
 Really check yourself and invite yourself to be honest.
 Do you have insecurities that are preventing you from living the kind of life you want to live?

 The reason I bring this up is that oftentimes, parts of us fear that our insecurity will be noticeable to others and they cover up our feeling of being flawed, insecure, and not good enough.
-What this often looks like is that we act conceited, we criticize others, maybe we’re arrogant, or we become defensive or combative when someone disagrees with us.
+What this often looks like is that we act overly self-assured, we criticize others, maybe we’re arrogant, or we become defensive or combative when someone disagrees with us.
 If that’s you and you find yourself wanting to hide and compensate for your insecurities in this way, know that that is a totally normal response that your brain is having in trying to protect you from the feeling of not being seen as worthy, lovable, or good enough.

 It’s a bold choice to acknowledge the ways you compensate for your insecurities and to consider removing the veil that’s been protecting you all this time.
+And doing so is exactly what will set you free.

 1. Value yourself.